maemo-leste/pymaemo-svn/www/documentation/python_hildon_manual/sphinx/hildonobjects.rst

 | ``WINDOW_CO_PASTE``                | Automatically chooses between push and accel modes, |
 +------------------------------------+-----------------------------------------------------+

-.. class:: HildonWindow
+.. class:: Window

     .. method:: __init__ (self)

-        Creates a new :class:`HildonWindow` .
+        Creates a new :class:`Window` .

         :returns:
-          A newly created :class:`HildonWindow` .
+          A newly created :class:`Window` .

     .. method:: add_with_scrollbar (child)

-        Adds ``child`` to the :class:`HildonWindow` and creates a scrollbar for it.
+        Adds ``child`` to the :class:`Window` and creates a scrollbar for it.
 Similar to adding first a :class:`GtkScrolledWindow` and then ``child`` to it.

         :param: child: :class:`GtkWidget`

     .. method:: set_main_menu (menu)

         Sets the menu to be used for this window.
 This menu overrides a program-wide menu that may have been set with :meth:`HildonProgram.set_common_menu` .
-Pass None to remove the current menu. :class:`HildonWindow` takes ownership of the passed menu and you're not supposed to free it yourself anymore.
+Pass None to remove the current menu. :class:`Window` takes ownership of the passed menu and you're not supposed to free it yourself anymore.

-        Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`HildonWindow.set_app_menu` instead.
+        Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`Window.set_app_menu` instead.

-        :param: menu: The :class:`GtkMenu` to be used for this :class:`HildonWindow`
+        :param: menu: The :class:`GtkMenu` to be used for this :class:`Window`

     .. method:: get_main_menu ()

         Gets the :class:`GtkMenu` assigned to the :class:`HildonAppview` .
 Note that the window is still the owner of the menu.

-        Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`HildonWindow.get_app_menu` instead.
+        Note that if you're using a :class:`HildonAppMenu` rather than a :class:`GtkMenu` you should use :meth:`Window.get_app_menu` instead.

         :returns: The :class:`GtkMenu` assigned to this application view.